ualbertalib/metadata/data_dictionary/README.md

   We are not defining, using an enumeration, the range of the bibo:degree to the defined list of bibo:ThesisDegree.
 We won't do it because we want people to be able to define new degress if needed by some special usecases.
 Creating such an enumeration would restrict this to happen.

    **http://www.w3.org/2008/05/skos#editorialNote**
-  We are not defining, using an enumeration, the range of the bibo:degree to the defined list of bibo:ThesisDegree.
-We won't do it because we want people to be able to define new degress if needed by some special usecases.
-Creating such an enumeration would restrict this to happen.
   [editor: Zach Schoenberger; date: 22-08-2017] Currently being used with literal.
 To bring in line with vocab, instances of 'thesis degree' need to be used, minted in ual namespace.

 ***